chemfiles/chemfiles/doc/bindings/fortran-api.rst

     Read the next step of the trajectory into a frame

-    :parameter chrp_frame frame: A frame to fill with the data
+    :parameter chfl_frame frame: A frame to fill with the data
     :optional integer status [optional]: The status code

 .. f:subroutine:: read_step(step, frame[, status])